fabioarciniegas/notes-on-modernity-and-postmodernity/README.md

+@title The Modern and the Postmodern
 Notes on Wesleyan course on Modernity and Postmodernity via coursera by Michael S. Roth.
-Full course available here: https://www.coursera.org/learn/modern-postmodern-1
+Full course available here: [[https://www.coursera.org/learn/modern-postmodern-1 ]]

 The course is more or less structured along key figures (not unlike Barzun's dawn to decadence).
 The following is only a reminder of key ideas, salient points for each.